Trump Team Makes Its Case: Secret Suitcases of Ballots in GA, 95,000 Suspicious Votes in NV

 He then insisted the state legislators themselves determine Georgia’s part in the Electoral College vote coming this month, as the US Constitution permits.
 Smith stated, “The Georgia legislature must appoint the presidential electors to meet on December 14th.”

-But others say the state’s monitor remained to watch the vote count shown on that surveillance video, and that nothing illegal took place.
+Meanwhile, even GOP election monitors had left the room while the late-night ballots were pulled out from under the table, others say the state’s monitor remained to watch the vote count shown on that surveillance video, and they contend that nothing illegal took place.

 1,500 Dead Nevadans Voted?
 Roughly 95,000 Suspicious Votes in the State